tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 rate = shippingRate(8, 4, 6); // 42
 ```

-- In JavaScript, the definition of a function isn't the important part; it is the function call.
+- In JavaScript, the _definition_ of a function isn't the important part; it is the function _call_.
-- Are there direct inputs and outputs from this particular function call -- that's the question.
+- Are there direct inputs and outputs from this particular function call? - that's the question.
-- Our temptation is to look at the function definition to try to answer that question, but due to the way JavaScript works it is not possible to answer the question 'is it a function?' without looking at the function call.
+- Our temptation is to look at the function definition to try to answer that question, but due to the way JavaScript works it is not possible to answer the question _is it a function?_ without looking at the function call.
 - **Avoid side effects with function calls... if possible**.
 - Sometimes side effects are unavoidable.
   - I / O (console, files, etc)
   - Database Storage
   - Network Calls